typotheque/text-shaping/docs/2-OTL.md

 - `half`: half forms (_left leading_)
 - `pstf`: right-side forms (_right trailing_)

-When the default prioritization does not shape a desired composite akshara, a ZWJ (U+200D <span style="font-variant: all-small-caps;">ZERO WIDTH JOINER</span>) is used to override which side of a virama should absorb the virama and become a conjoining form.
+When the default prioritization does not shape a desired composite akshara, a ZWJ (U+200D ZERO WIDTH JOINER) is used to override which side of a virama should absorb the virama and become a conjoining form.

 If a virama is neither used for forming a complex base, nor used by either of its flanking consonants for forming a conjoining form, it does not exhibit the conjoiner behavior and is simply left as a vowel killer on the preceding consonant.